grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ─────────────────────────────────────────────────

 ✗ Binary not found: gemini
-  The 'gemini' command is not in your PATH.
+  The 'gemini' command is not available.
-  Install gemini or check your PATH configuration.
+  Install gemini or check that it's accessible.

 Configuration:
   ✓ Command template valid